mehmood86/findClickJacking/README.md

 # findClickJacking
-To find wheter a given website is vulnerable to clickjacking
+To find whether a given website is vulnerable to clickjacking